jupyterhub/jupyterhub/docs/source/quickstart-docker.rst

-If you want to run docker on a computer that has a public IP then you should (as in MUST) **secure it with ssl** by adding ssl options to your docker configuration or using a ssl enabled proxy.
+If you want to run docker on a computer that has a public IP then you should (as in MUST) **secure it with ssl** by adding ssl options to your docker configuration or using an ssl enabled proxy.

 `Mounting volumes <https://docs.docker.com/engine/admin/volumes/volumes/>`_
 will allow you to store data outside the docker image (host system) so it will